Check out our Facebook page to see the neighbors in need we help with your support!

 More than 400 St. Vincent de Paul members serve through 18 member groups (“conferences”) around Dane County.
 These volunteers continually strive to carry on the compassionate work begun when our founders formed the Society in France more than 180 years ago.
 We operate locally as the District Council of Madison, Inc., Society of St. Vincent de Paul, a 501(c)(3) charitable organization.
 Services our Society provides are offered without regard to race, ethnicity, religious belief, gender or other characteristics unrelated to the need we encounter among those we are privileged to help.
 (Click here for more information about the history of our work in Dane County.
 Click here if you are looking for the “Contact Us” page.)

-For information about the nonprofit status of the District Council of Madison, Inc, Society of St. Vincent de Paul – as well as IRS and financial documentation – click the seal at left (for another organization’s informational site).
+For information about the nonprofit status of the District Council of Madison, Inc, Society of St. Vincent de Paul – as well as IRS and financial documentation – click the seal above (for another organization’s informational site).

 Among our founders were Frederic Ozanam, one of those six students, as well as an adult mentor, Emmanuel Bailly.
 Young Frederic, a Catholic, wanted to help the poor, who found themselves reeling from the major social changes wrought by the Industrial Revolution.